Goon (Box Wine) and Tonic Water | Goon Recipe

 If this statistic scares you, don’t worry just have a tall glass of goon and tonic water.
 Tonic water not only tastes good, but actually prevents malaria.

 Containing concentrations of Quinine, a drug used up to the 1940’s to treat malaria, tonic water is a medical marvel and also a tasty mixer for any fruity white.
-With these health benefits in mind we poured our drinks with our heads held high, knowing that we were potentially making a life saving choice, and the best bit; it tasted really good and got you smashed as a crab.
+With these health benefits in mind we poured our drinks with our heads held high, knowing that we were potentially making a life saving choice, and the best bit; it tasted really good.

 Health benefits aside, tonic water has a really fantastic bitterness that cuts the usual mouth-full of sugar that often ruins mixers made with Fruity Lexia.
 It made a drink that is balanced and that doesn’t hide the wine; almost making it taste somehow more expensive.
 Sweet crisp flavours of peach and apricots flood your taste buds, finishing with a dry bitterness and a light effervescence.